 Shuhei Yoshida has been serving as member of our Board of Directors since December 2014.
 Mr. Yoshida has extensive executive and operational experience in the international pharmaceutical industry.
-Mr. Yoshida is the executive vice president and head of Corporate Strategic Planning at Senju Pharmaceutical Co., Ltd., a leading, privately owned specialty pharmaceutical research, development, manufacturing and sales company located in Osaka, Japan, with global subsidiaries, branch offices and joint venture relationships throughout the world, including in the U.S., Canada, South America, Europe, Middle East, Asia and Africa.
+Since June 2010, Mr. Yoshida has been serving as the executive vice president and head of Corporate Strategic Planning at Senju Pharmaceutical Co., Ltd., a leading, privately owned specialty pharmaceutical research, development, manufacturing and sales company located in Osaka, Japan, with global subsidiaries, branch offices and joint venture relationships throughout the world, including in the U.S., Canada, South America, Europe, Middle East, Asia and Africa.
 Mr. Yoshida's experience in pharmaceutical industry makes him valuable to our board and company.